Marshy, desolate wetlands – Banni grasslands – rise just a few meters above the sea level – although the sea is some 80 km far from here.

 Little was heard about this phenomenon outside this remote area until recent times.
 As Rann of Kutch and Banni grasslands gained recognition as an important breeding location of rare birds and animals, here came biologists and ecologists and a bit later – nature-loving tourists too.

 One of the local long-time biologists – Jugal Tiwari – is the most often cited observer of Chir Batti phenomenon.
 He says that has seen the lights more than 100 times.
-His team was setting out bird traps in night time and was distracted by these weird lights many times.
+His team was setting out bird traps in the night time and was distracted by these weird lights many times.

 Phenomenon, of course, is well known also to soldiers of Indian Border Security Force who patrol the area in the night time – they simply have to know what lights appear here in the night time.
 Some consider that the lights somehow are caused by militaries themselves but eyewitnesses deny it.